 ● The police must have a valid arrest warrant (or)

 ● The police must have probable cause for an arrest

 What if your rights to search and seizure are violated?

-The very first thing you need to do is call a qualified attorney.
+The very first thing you need to do is call a qualified attorney and also make sure to look up the bar exam requirements by state and check that your attorney is in good standing.
 Not only will your attorney defend you against the charges placed against you, but they will also ensure that nothing obtained against you illegally will be used against you in court.
 In most cases, it is completely discarded and not allowed in court if the search and seizure was conducted illegally, without the benefit of a valid warrant or solid probably cause.
 Even if you confessed to a crime, if your rights were violated when you did so, it is usually not admissible in court.
 If that means someone is guilty and the evidence was not admissible, that is the price the police pay.
 We are a country of laws.
 Our laws will not benefit anyone who does not follow the letter of the law.

 Cooperation and Damage Control